Human Motivation & Affective Neuroscience Lab

 Welcome

 Welcome to the website of the Human Motivation and Affective Neuroscience (HuMAN) laboratory!
 Research at the HuMAN Lab aims at providing a better understanding of the physiological, cognitive, affective, and behavioral aspects of motivation in humans.
 Our research has a strong emphasis on nonconscious (i.e., implicit) motivational processes that occur and influence behavior without the person becoming aware of them.
 We also explore how implicit motives relate to and interact with people's conscious goals and beliefs about their motivational needs.
 The methods we use to explore these questions include non-declarative personality assessment, measurement of salivary hormone levels, assessment of basic cognitive functions, Pavlovian and instrumental conditioning, and brain imaging.
-The HuMAN Lab is supported by grants from the National Science Foundation, the National Institutes of Mental Health, and the University of Michigan.
+The HuMAN Lab is supported by grants from the National Science Foundation, the National Institutes of Mental Health, and Deutsche Forschungsgemeinschaft.

 To find out more, please use the navigation menu at the top of the page.

-Latest News: 13 December 2010
+Latest News: 6.
+December 2023

 For foreign students interested in pursuing a doctoral degree (“Dr. phil.”) at Friedrich-Alexander University through the HuMAN Lab: